 Like his German fellow countryman Joseph Albers Hofmann was an inspirational art teacher for famous young Abstract Expressionist painters: a.o.
 Lee Krasner, Joan Mitchell, Helen Frankenthaler Larry Rivers and Frank Stella.

-Hans Hofmann; links for more biography information and facts on his painting art and life as an American leading painter artist
+Hans Hofmann; links for more biography information on his painting art and life